gmherb/envtab/SOPS_INTEGRATION.md

 ```

 **Benefits:**

 - Granular control over which values are encrypted
 - Mix encrypted and plaintext values in the same file
-- Values are decrypted automatically on export
+- Keep loadouts organized even if you have secrets

 ### Automatic Decryption

-When exporting loadouts, SOPS-encrypted values are automatically decrypted:
+When exporting loadouts, SOPS-encrypted data is automatically decrypted.

 ```bash
 # Export will automatically decrypt SOPS values